 Name of instructor:

-Instructor's Home department:
+Instru ctor's Home department:

-E-mail: Phone:
+E-mai Phone:

+L'-Illai a.
+I none.

-Course for review (title or description if not yet titled):
+Course e for review (title or description if not yet titled):

 Home department for the course:

 Check as applicable:

-☐ Is this course an existing catalogued course?
+Is this course an existing catalogued course?

 If yes, list prefix and course number:

-☐ Is this course currently listed with a WS attribute?
+П Is this course currently listed with a WS attribute?

-\Box Yes
+$\Box$ Yes

-\square No
+$\square$ No

+T 41.

-☐ Is this course a special topics course?
+Is this course a special topics course? □ No

-☐ No ☐ If you list profix and course number (a.g.
-HIST 294 ST. Women

-☐ If yes, list prefix and course number (e.g., HIST 384 ST: Women in Ancient Athens)
+☐ If yes, list prefix and course number (e.g., HIST 384 ST: Women

-III I MICIOIIL I MIICIIS)
+in Ancient Athens)